Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 4. Add a new virtual host to your `vhosts` configuration file that points to the Alfresco Tomcat and Tomcat running AEV by adding the following lines.

-    * Make sure to update server names and paths as needed (aka replace anything surrounded by `${})`.
+    * Make sure to update server names and paths as needed (for example, replace anything surrounded by `${})`).
-    * Make sure to also update the `proxyPass` sections at the bottom to proxy the appropriate routes.
+    * Make sure you also update the `proxyPass` sections at the bottom to proxy the appropriate routes.

         ```xml
         <VirtualHost *:80>